 Things to do

 The EU promotes many cultural projects and events across Europe every year.
-In particular, it supports the European Capitals of Culture, an initiative which aims to highlight Europe's rich cultural diversity, and organises exhibitions and events celebrating the local culture of the chosen cities.
+In particular, it supports the European Capitals of Culture, an initiative which aims to highlight Europe’s rich cultural diversity.

 Travelling with a dog, cat or ferret is easy with an EU pet passport, available from any vet.
 All dogs, cats and ferrets must have a passport and, for identification purposes, be fitted with an electronic microchip or have a clearly readable tattoo applied before July 2011.
 They must be vaccinated against rabies and the details entered into their pet passport.
 The vaccination must be carried out after the microchipping or tattooing.